Mobile Menu

 If you are considering getting a Dachshund, you have no doubt learned that they come in three coat varieties or types.

-In this article, we will discuss a little about the history of the Dachshund breed, their general personality traits, personality differences among the different coat types, and what else can factor into these personality differences.
+In this article, we will discuss a little about the history of the Dachshund breed, their general personality traits, personality differences between smooth, long and wire haired Dachshunds, and the most important factors that influence your Dachshund’s personality (spoiler alert: It’s training and socialization).

 History of the Dachshund Breed